2014 Holiday Gift Guide

 Whoever said blasting calories has to mean forsaking style clearly wasn’t aware of her options.
 These gifts let you always look stunning — whether you’re sweating it out or just stepping out for the day.

 Simple in shape but superior in support, Nike’s Pro Classic Nordic sports bra made an impression right away with its Dri-FIT sweat-wicking fabric, snug fit and removable padding for additional coverage.
-Although trying to run in it may rub you the wrong way, testers thought it was perfectly targeted for medium-impact activities, such as moderate walking, dancing and other cardio classes, as well as weight training. $40, nike.com
+Although trying to run in it may rub you the wrong way, testers thought it was perfectly targeted for medium-impact activities, such as moderate walking, dancing and other cardio classes, as well as weight training. $40, nike.com or six02.com

 The sun may not be kind to your skin, but Suntegrity’s 5 in 1 Natural Self Tanner is.
 Infused with eco-certified DHA made from sugar beets, the product helped our testers achieve a golden glow that looked natural, never felt greasy and, best of all, didn’t stink — in fact, its coconut scent is reminiscent of the beach.
 It’s so hydrating, one tester described it more as a great moisturizer and thought the added tan was a terrific side perk. $36; suntegrityskincare.com